 Now you have to decide you want to continue your trade from home or want any formal space to carry out the activity.
 You might have seen traders keeping an eye on 8-9 devices at a time.
 If you have such huge information to take care of and require more than one system, then you can go for rented desk space.

-One of the first questions out of aspiring traders’ lips, is ‘how much capital do you need?’
-The one requirement of day trading from home for a living is capital.
+Capital is the most important thing to earn day trading at home.
 Roll back the dice a few years and you needed a minimum of $25,000 to start day trading in the US.
 Not only that, but you always had to maintain at least that amount in your account.

 Education is the basis of all the activities taking place in the world.
 Here education means learning the skill & not reading books and doing nothing.
 There are many ways in which you can learn about your strategy and regulations.
 Some of them are: